-- 4. One of the inlet pipes is leaking, the plant is aware of the leak and already placed PVC liner and some gravel to prevent the leaking water from eroding the slope.
-The plant is also working to replace the leaking segment of the pipe soon (Observation 1). - 5.
+- 4. A leak in one of the inlet pipes observed in the last annual inspection was fixed.
+The leaking WWS line was banded with a 14" clamp.
+A PVC liner was placed under the leaking pipe and #57 stone was placed over the liner to restore the bank and protect from erosion.
+Vegetation growth in the vicinity of the fixed pipe and another local area was excessive (Observation 1&3). - 5.
 The exterior slopes were recently mowed.
 No signs of instability were observed.
 In general the vegetation was good to fair.
 There were areas along the west dike where vegetation was sparse (Observation 2). - 6.
 The spillway structure was observed to be functioning properly.
 The concrete was in good condition and stop logs were available. - 7.
 There were no seepage or wet areas observed along the embankment.